1938 Villanova Wildcats football team

 The 1938 Villanova Wildcats football team represented Villanova College as an independent during the 1938 college football season.
-The Wildcats were led by third-year head coach Maurice J. "Clipper" Smith and played their home games at Villanova Stadium in Villanova, Pennsylvania.
+The Wildcats were led by third-year head coach Clipper Smith and played their home games at Villanova Stadium in Villanova, Pennsylvania.
 For the second year in a row, Villanova ended the season undefeated with a record of 8–0–1, and were ranked 18th in the final AP poll.